Microplastics: Clothing

-Studies have shown that many synthetic fibers, such as polyester, nylon, acrylics, and spandex, can be shed from clothing and persist in the environment.
+Many synthetic fibers, such as polyester, nylon, acrylics, and spandex, can be shed from clothing and persist in the environment.
 Each garment in a load of laundry can shed more than 1900 fibers of microplastics, with fleeces releasing the highest percentage of fibers, over 170% more than other garments.
 For an average wash load of 6 kg, over 700,000 fibers could be released per wash.

-Washing machine manufacturers have also reviewed research into whether washing machine filters can reduce the amount of microfiber fibers that need to be treated by sewage treatment facilities.
+Washing machine filters can reduce the amount of microfiber fibers that need to be treated by sewage treatment facilities.

 These microfibers have been found to persist throughout the food chain from zooplankton to larger animals such as whales.
 The primary fiber that persists throughout the textile industry is polyester which is a cheap cotton alternative that can be easily manufactured.
 However, these types of fibers contribute greatly to the persistence of microplastics in terrestrial, aerial, and marine ecosystems.
 The process of washing clothes causes garments to lose an average of over 100 fibers per liter of water.
 This has been linked with health effects possibly caused by the release of monomers, dispersive dyes, mordants, and plasticizers from manufacturing.
 The occurrence of these types of fibers in households has been shown to represent 33% of all fibers in indoor environments.

 Textile fibers have been studied in both indoor and outdoor environments to determine the average human exposure.
 The indoor concentration was found to be 1.0–60.0 fibers/m^{3}, whereas the outdoor concentration was much lower at 0.3–1.5 fibers/m^{3}.
 The deposition rate indoors was 1586–11,130 fibers per day/m^{3} which accumulates to around 190–670 fibers/mg of dust.
-The largest concern with these concentrations is that it increases exposure to children and the elderly, which can cause adverse health effects.